-- A contact hour is defined as one hour of actual participation in a continuing education activity, excluding breaks, lunch, etc.
+- A clock hour is defined as one hour of actual participation in a continuing education activity, excluding breaks of more than 10 minutes, lunch, etc.

 - Teleconferences must feature an interactive format in order to qualify for recertification.
 Interactive teleconferences provide the opportunity for participants to communicate directly with the instructor or have a facilitator present at the conference site.

-- Seminars, workshops or conferences - certificate, verification form, or letter verifying attendance required for documentation.
+- For seminars, workshops and conferences, a certificate, verification form, or letter verifying attendance is required for documentation.

-- College or university courses - transcript, grade report or verification form required for documentation.
+- For college or university courses, a transcript, grade report or verification form is required for documentation.

-- Credit for in-service training - Formalized in-service training provided by a qualified trainer may be verified by certificate, verification form, or completed CCE In-Service Participation form, signed by the trainer or supervisor and with information attached regarding training content.
+- Formalized in-service training provided by a qualified trainer may be verified by certificate, verification form, or completed CCE In-Service Participation Form signed by the trainer or supervisor and with information attached regarding training content.

-- Publication of an article directly related to human services in a referred journal can provide the six (6) contact hours of continuing education for the author.
+- Publication of an article directly related to human services in a peer-reviewed journal can earn up to six continuing education clock hours.

-An educator can earn a maximum of eighteen (18) contact hours of continuing education per five-year recertification cycle for teaching or developing a course.
-Educators can earn a maximum of six (6) contact hours per course; for instance, if educators teach several sections of the same course, they can earn a maximum of six (6) contact hours.
+An HS-BCP can earn a maximum of 18 continuing education clock hours in each five-year cycle for teaching or developing courses.
+Educators can earn a maximum of six clock hours per course.
+For instance, an educator who teaches several sections of the same course can earn up to six clock hours.

-Limit of 15 clock hour maximum.
+There is a limit of 15 clock hour for leadership activities in each five-year cycle.
 The following leadership positions are acceptable for recertification credit: Officers of regional or national human services organization; editor of professional human services journals; member of state human services certification board; member of a national human services certification board; member of a national ethics disciplinary review committee rendering certification or professional membership; active member of a human services committee producing a substantial written product; chair of a major human services conference or convention; other leadership positions with justifiable professional learning experiences.
 The leadership positions must take place for a minimum of one year after the date of first certification.
-Under leadership list the names of the organization.
-List the position held.
-A letter from the organization with the dates and type of service is the required documentation.
+When recording clock hours for leadership activities, list the name of the organization and the position held.
+A letter from the organization with the dates and type of service is required for documentation.

-In addition to the leadership recertification credit, individuals who are trained by the Council for Standards in Human Services Education and serve as readers for Self-Studies will be able to count 15 clock hours toward recertification.
+In addition to the leadership recertification credit, individuals who are trained by the Council for Standards in Human Service Education and serve as readers for self-studies will be able to count 15 clock hours toward recertification.

 Failure to Maintain Certification

 There are two aspects of credential maintenance, renewal and recertification.
-These are different, but related processes.
+These are different but related processes.
 An HS-BCP renews certification by submitting the annual fee.
 Recertification is required every five years and includes submitting proof of completion of continuing education activities.
-Failure to complete renewal or recertification processes will negatively impact the HS-BCP certification.
+Failure to complete renewal or recertification processes will negatively impact a credential holder's status.

-Annual Renewal: Each year, CCE will send each HS-BCP a statement of annual maintenance fees.
-Currently the fee is $35.
+Annual Renewal: Each year, CCE sends each HS-BCP a statement of annual maintenance fees.
+Currently, the fee is $35.
 HS-BCPs must remit the annual maintenance fee payment by the due date to maintain certification.
 If CCE does not receive payment by the due date, the certification becomes inactive.
-To reactivate, a reinstatement application must be completed, a reinstatement fee (currently $50) paid, and the past due balance must be paid in full.
+Reactivation of an inactive certification requires submission of a reinstatement application and payment of a $50 reinstatement fee and any past-due balance.